 Others offer clocks with timers that allow you to set the machine to automatically begin brewing at a specific time.

-Another useful, time-saving feature to look for when buying an espresso machine is a self-cleaning function.
+Another useful, time-saving feature to look for when buying an espresso maker is a self-cleaning function.

 Instead of having to take apart your machine in order to properly rinse and dry the various components, machines with self-cleaning features allow you to simply dump out any groups, pour a cleaning solution such as white distilled vinegar into the water basin and activate the self-cleaning function.

 Since keeping your machine clean is essential to maintaining functionality and the flavor of your brew, the self-cleaning feature is a nice option.

 The number of people wanting an espresso also factors into the equation when purchasing a machine.